|

 Advent calendar, candles, and wreaths

-#82 Food Banks
+#82 Food Banks and Angel Trees

-#83 Plan to Attend a Christmas Eve Service.
+#83 Plan to Attend a Christmas Eve Service

 #84 Church Ideas

-Gifts, devotionals, community outreach
+Gifts, devotionals, community outreach, candle-light services

 #85 Read the Christmas story together as a family before opening presents.